Daniel-KM/Omeka-S-module-UserProfile/README.md

 or `json`.
 With xml, the keys cannot contains space, greater/lower, single and double quote.
 With json, it must be well formed, in particular without trailing comma `,` on last key of each group.

+The option "element_group" = "profile" is used by Omeka S v4.

 ### Rest api